 WORDS BY PHIL LIMPRASERTWONG

-Hartley Sawyer, known for his current role as Ralph Dibny aka Elongated Man on The Flash tugged at everyone’s heart strings last season when fans thought he had died after getting possessed by the season’s big bad.
+Hartley Sawyer, best known for his current role as Ralph Dibny aka Elongated Man on The Flash tugged at everyone’s heart strings last season when fans thought he had died after getting possessed by the season’s big bad.

 His role was bumped up to a series regular in Season 5 where he now plays an essential part of Team Flash.